It's FREE to join the library!

 There are two ways to join:

 - If you register to join the library online you will receive a temporary borrower number and PIN.
-You can start reserving items straightaway from the online catalogue but will not be able to borrow items until you have provided proof of your address at your chosen local library
+You can start reserving items straightaway from the online catalogue and using some of our online resources.
+Visit your chosen local library to collect your library card, from 1 October 2020 you do not need to bring any proof of identification.

 If you are under 16 there are three ways to join...